Pluggers by Rick McKee for October 08, 2024

 16. Surprised snag

-Sean Fox 29 minutes ago
+Sean Fox about 2 months ago

 I aint rich enough to buy refills for a dang type writer I just use googledocs like every other shlub these days.